Harrison1/unrealcpp-com/src/pages/blog/post-22-trigger-volume.md

 *For this tutorial we are using the standard first person C++ template with starter content.
 If you don't know how to add a new actor class to your project, please visit the [Add C++ Actor Class](/add-actor-class) post.*

 In this tutorial will trigger an event when the character overlaps a `TriggerVolume`.
+The tutorial video uses a *TriggerBox*, but the process should be similar.

 Create a new `C++` `TriggerVolume` class and call it `MyTriggerVolume`.
 In the header file add `OnOverlapBegin` and `OnOverlapEnd` functions.
 Below is the final header file.